Swiss Standard German

 Swiss Standard German differs from Swiss German, an umbrella term for the various Alemannic German dialects (in the sense of "traditional regional varieties") that are the default everyday languages in German-speaking Switzerland.

-German is a pluricentric language.
-In contrast with other local varieties of German, Swiss Standard German has distinctive features in all linguistic domains: not only in phonology, but also in vocabulary, syntax, morphology and orthography.
+Standard German is a pluricentric language.
+In contrast with other local varieties of Standard German, Swiss Standard German has distinctive features in all linguistic domains: not only in phonology, but also in vocabulary, syntax, morphology, and orthography.
 These characteristics of Swiss Standard German are called Helvetisms.
 Besides influences from Alemannic German, those characteristics include extensive use of loan words from Romance languages, especially French.

 Written Swiss Standard German

-Swiss Standard German (SSG) is the official written language in German-speaking Switzerland and Liechtenstein.
-It is used in books, all official publications (including all laws and regulations), in newspapers, printed notices, most advertising and in other printed matter.
+Swiss Standard German is the official written language in German-speaking Switzerland and Liechtenstein.
+It is used in books, all official publications (including all laws and regulations), in newspapers, printed notices, most advertising, and other printed matter.
 Authors write literature mainly using Swiss Standard German; some dialect literature exists.
-SSG is similar in most respects to the Standard German in Germany and Austria; there are a few differences in spelling, most notably the replacing of the German ligature ß with ss (since the 20th century).
+SSG is similar in most respects to the Standard German in Germany and Austria; there are a few differences in spelling, most notably the replacing of the German ß with ss (since the 20th century).
 For example:

 There are some differences in vocabulary, including, for instance, using a loanword from another language.
 For example:

-In addition, SSG uses different orthography in letter writing, and the salutations used for the same also differ from Standard German.
+In addition, SSG uses different orthography in letter writing, and the salutations used for the same also differ from Non-Swiss Standard German.

 The Swiss use the Standard German word Spital (hospital).
 Spital is also found in volumes of Standard German language dictionaries; however, Germans from northern Germany prefer to use Krankenhaus, whereas Spital is also used in areas of southern Germany, Austria, Liechtenstein, and South Tyrol.

-There are differences in gender for some nouns: